Sandholzer/BaseTIL_Sandholzer_et_al/README.md

 ## Goal of the github
 This github contains the scripts to recapitulate the anaylsis performed for this article.

+## Scripts used for the analysis
 The file run_fullAnalysis_BaseTIL.sh exectues all scripts in the correct order.

 ### Run cellranger multi
 sbatch ~/BaseTIL_code/Cellranger_multi/run_cellranger/run_cellranger.sh